jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     - question: Should he intubate me and put on an artificial respirator?
       answer: "<p>Only in cases of general anesthesia.
-However, when applying a CS, all professional and life support resources that allow to face any eventuality and safeguard the patient&acute;s life must always be at hand, and among which, the endotracheal tubes and mechanical ventilation devices are indispensable.</p>\n"
+However, when applying a CS, all professional and life support resources that allow to face any eventuality and safeguard the patient&acute;s life must always be at hand, and among which;
+        the endotracheal tubes and mechanical ventilation devices are indispensable.</p>\n"
     - question: Are the costs of this type of anesthesia very high?
       answer: "<p>They undoubtedly add to the account and raise the final amount of